VENTURE CAPITAL

 Common missteps founders tend to make during the funding process include presenting overly ambitious projections they can’t support, failing to clearly define the market opportunities during pitches, and targeting investors whose focus isn’t an industry or stage match.
 Poorly prepared documents or pitches also raise red flags for investors.
 Above all else, founders should dedicate time to carefully analyzing market data, refining pitch materials, and performing their own due diligence to find the right partners.

-Advisors play key roles on the road to funding, beginning with venture capital lawyers who ensure the startup is correctly structured and ensure founders’ rights are safeguarded in contracts.
-It’s particularly advisable to seek legal consultation before accepting term sheets.
+Advisors play key roles on the road to funding, beginning with venture capital regulatory and contractual consultants who ensure the startup is correctly structured and ensure founders’ rights are safeguarded in contracts.
+It’s particularly advisable to seek support from consultants with experience handling VC contracts before accepting term sheets.
 Financial advisors are also essential for assisting with accurate valuations, developing financial modeling, and creating solid capital strategies.

 Begin with identifying suitable VCs, creating a solid pitch deck, and networking with industry insiders for warm introductions.